kartik-venugopal/aural-player/README.md

 **User**: Running Aural Player requires OS X 10.10 (Yosemite) or later macOS versions.

-**Developer**: To develop Aural Player with Swift 3 (master branch) requires macOS 10.12 (Sierra) and XCode 8.x.
-To develop Aural Player with Swift 2 ("swift2" branch) requires OS X 10.10 (Yosemite) or later and XCode 7.x.
+**Developer**: To develop Aural Player with Swift 4.2 (master branch) requires macOS 10.13.4 or later (High Sierra) and XCode 10.
+The old "swift2" branch has been deleted.

 ## Features